akiryk/tutorials-learning-lessons/java-oop.md

 ### Key Attributes

+The goal of these pillars is to reduce complexity and enable code reusability.

-- Abstraction
+- Encapsulation
 - Inheritance
-- Encapsulation
 - Polymorphism

-The goal of these pillars is to reduce complexity and enable code reusability.
+- Abstraction

+**Encapsulation**
+Binding an object's state and behavior into one unit.

 ### Types of Java Classes